Discussions and actions must change policies, programs, and consistent evaluations.

 Dr. Dennis lived in North Carolina for 17 years, in Raleigh for the doctorate and in Winston-Salem for a full-time faculty position.

-Additional information is in Dr. Dennis's health equity resume, general resume, and the remainder of the 365 Diversity website.
+Additional information is in Dr. Dennis's health equity resume, criminology and criminal justice resume, general resume, and the remainder of the 365 Diversity website.

 Dr. Dennis's areas of specialization, community involvement, teachings, writings, and interviews.